Friday, 17 May 2013

 It's shocking how often people misunderstand this (to my mind) quite simple principle.
 As I read it, Latour's principle of irreduction actually has four parts - well, three plus a clarification.
 People tend to fixate on the first part and miss the rest.
 Here it is in full:

-"1.1.1 Nothing is, by itself, either reducible or irreducible to anything else.
+"1.1.1 Nothing is, by itself, either reducible or irreducible to anything else.1.
+Nothing is reducible to anything else.

 • I will call this the "principle of irreducibility", but it is a prince that does not govern since that would be a self-contradiction"